SvenHerbers/XIAM-2NQ/README.md

 ## Update Notes

+  XIAM-2NQ v0.32 - Sven Herbers, 18-January-2026
+  - Implementation of octic centrifugal distortion coefficients for Watson A and Watson S reduction (reduc 0 or reduc 1)
+  - Many new parameters available in Hird and Hir, parametertable will be updated in the following days
+  - Updated Example-Methylformate (v=0, Jmax=40, Kmax=15) of lines from the much larger dataset of lines provided in V. Ilyushin, et al. J. Mol.
+Spectrosc.
+255, 32–38 (2009). [https://doi.org/10.1016/j.jms.2009.01.016](https://doi.org/10.1016/j.jms.2009.01.016).
+The unweighted rms of XIAM on this subset is 89 kHz; RAM36 global fits on the complete set of lines yield 66 kHz rms within this subset.
+This example demonstrates the successful application of octic centrifugal distortion as well as several newly implemented parameters.

   XIAM-2NQ v0.25 -> v0.29 - Sven Herbers, 05-January-2026
   - Many new parameters available in Hird and Hir, parametertable added to readme.md.
   - Minor code cleanup (removal/replacement of some functions)
-  - Added Example-Methylformate (v=0, Jmax=30, Kmax=10) of lines from the much larger dataset of lines provided in V. Ilyushin, et al. J. Mol.
-Spectrosc.
-255, 32–38 (2009). [https://doi.org/10.1016/j.jms.2009.01.016](https://doi.org/10.1016/j.jms.2009.01.016).
+  - Added Example-Methylformate (v=0, Jmax=30, Kmax=10) of lines from the much larger dataset of lines.
 The unweighted rms of XIAM on this subset is 61 kHz; RAM36 global fits on the complete set of lines yield 54 kHz rms within this subset.
-This example demonstrates the successful application of the new parameters ``Dpi4K, Dpi4-, Fmk, m3kK, Dp2JJ``.
-Larger J and K values were intentionally excluded, as even the A species exceeds the validity of the sextic semi-rigid rotor Hamiltonian currently implemented in XIAM; octic terms (not yet implemented) are likely required.

   XIAM-2NQ v0.24b - Sven Herbers, 17-June-2025